FredHutch/VISCtemplates/README.md

 ## Spell Check

-When the template is generated, it creates a list of custom words that are frequently ignored in VISC reports.
+When the template is generated, it creates a list of custom words that are frequently ignored by spell check in VISC reports.
 This is saved in `inst/WORDLIST`.
 You can check spelling of files and update `WORDLIST` using the [`spelling` package](https://docs.ropensci.org/spelling/).
 The `spelling` package only spell checks text blocks, not code chunks.